silnrsi/font-lateef/source/typetuner/README_TT.txt

 available.

 Lateef is released under the SIL Open Font License.
-Lateef is a trademark of SIL International.
+Lateef is a trademark of SIL Global.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.